-As at 31 March 2021, the credit rating assigned to Southland Building Society is BBB with a negative outlook.
+As at the date of signing of this Disclosure Statement, the credit rating assigned to Southland Building Society is BBB with a positive outlook.
 This credit rating is applicable to long term unsecured obligations payable in New Zealand, in New Zealand dollars.
-The credit rating was issued by Fitch Ratings on 5 September 2016.
-On 18 May 2020, Fitch Ratings affirmed the rating of BBB, but changed the outlook to negative.
-This rating was reaffirmed on 19 October 2020.
+The credit rating was issued by Fitch Ratings on 29 July 2021 and was reaffirmed in January 2022.
+The previous credit rating of BBB with a negative outlook was issued by Fitch Ratings on 18 May 2020.
 The rating is not subject to any qualifications.